-Scholarships to Support the Futures of the Sons and Daughters of First Responders
+Scholarships to Support the Futures of the Children of First Responders

 The electronic security industry works intimately with the public safety sector.
 We appreciate the contribution that police, firefighters, paramedics, and EMTs offer to our communities.
-To show this appreciation, the program was developed to provide college scholarship awards to their deserving sons or daughters.
+To show our appreciation, the program was developed to provide college scholarships to their deserving children.

-Congratulations also to Avery Tilley of Texas who was awarded $4,500 for second place.
+Congratulations to Austin who was awarded $3,000 for second place.

-If you are an ESA member interested in starting the program in your state or chapter, contact:
+If you are an ESA member interested in starting a participating first responder scholarship program in your state, contact:

 1. Applicants must be at least 15 years of age and not older than 20.
 He or she must be a graduating high school senior who will receive a diploma from an accredited high school.
 Home schooled students and students attending military or boarding schools are also eligible to apply.
 Applicants must be accepted for admission to an accredited college or university, matriculating the following year.